weixr18/weixr18/README.md

 ## Star Projects

+### MLAN

+[MLAN](https://github.com/weixr18/MLAN) is a Machine Learning algorithm organizing project (Chinese) that contains 66 important algorithms for 34 machine learning models, listing the computational procedures and derivations of these algorithms.

 ### Pi-SLAM

 [Pi-SLAM (C++)](https://github.com/weixr18/Pi-SLAM) is my undergraduate degree final project.
 It is a complete active monocular vision SLAM system that drives a Raspberry Pi + monocular camera omnidirectional cart, and the code is based on ORB-SLAM2.

-### (Unpublished Project)

-A publicly available project for summarizing machine learning knowledge, to be released upon completion.

 ## Reposistory list